-Jianrong Lin is a New York-based freelance illustrator He is born and raised in China.
-Jianrong received degrees in Fashion Illustration and General Illustration from Fashion Institute of Technology.
-He also has a thriving side business doing large-scale works and paints murals for local restaurants.
-Jianrong starts his freelance illustration journey with Merck Pharmaceutical, illustrated a series of medical illustrations for the company.
+Jianrong Lin is a New York-based freelance illustrator.
+He was born and raised in China.
+Jianrong received degrees in Fashion Illustration and General Illustration from the Fashion Institute of Technology.
+He also has a thriving business doing large-scale works and paints murals for local restaurants.
+Jianrong started his freelance illustration journey with Merck Pharmaceutical, illustrating a series of medical illustrations for the company.
 He then kick-started his illustration career with collaborating a storyboard campaign with AT&T’s TV commercial and Grey Advertising.
-Jianrong had works accepted into Society of Illustrators’ Exhibition, and the 3×3 magazine’s annual.
+Jianrong has had works accepted into Society of Illustrators’ Exhibition, and the 3×3 magazine’s annual.

 The first thing I do when I receive an assignment is to carefully go over the brief and the accompanying materials.
 If it’s a story or an article, I underline the main idea and circle the key words.
 I then start researching the subject to get a better grip on the story.
 Communicating with the art director is vital at this stage.
 It’s the best way to understand the client’s expectations for the job.